Truong-Nguyen-Quan/Flappy-Bird-Game/README.md

 # Flappy-Bird-Game
-Flappy Bird Game by Python
+Flappy bird game by Python created by me in 2020